 \subsection{The positive lasso regularization path and parametric linear complementarity problems}

-In Sec.~\ref{sec:ucarre}, we consider a solution ${x}(s)$ of the positive lasso with regularization parameter $\lambda = \frac{1}{s}$, $s > 0$.
-For varying $s$, we obtain a certain parametrization of the regularization path of the positive lasso.
+In Sec.~\ref{sec:ucarre}, we consider a solution ${x}(\mu)$ of the positive lasso with varying inverse regularization parameter $\mu > 0$.
+This describes the lasso regularization path.
 In this section, we draw a connection with so-called \emph{parametric} LCPs.

-From Prop.~\ref{prop:lcp-optim}, there exists $v(s)$ such that $(v(s),{x}(s))$ is a solution of the LCP
+From Prop.~\ref{prop:lcp-optim}, there exists $v(\mu)$ such that $(v(\mu),{x}(\mu))$ is a solution of the LCP

-Denote $w(s) = sv(s)$ and $z(s) = s{x}(s)$.
+Denote $w(\mu) = \mu v(\mu)$ and $z(\mu) = \mu {x}(\mu)$.
 Then